aviart/gd-star-rating/trunk/readme.txt

 * New functions and options
 * More indexes on database tables
 * Several WPMU related fixes

-= 1.5.7 =
-* New actions for saving votes
-* Many small fixes and improvements

-= 1.5.6 =
-* RSS integration supports thumbs and multis.
-* Added jQueryUI 1.7 plugins and styles.
-* Added support for thumbs to widgets.
-* Many fixes to admin panels, deletion of thumbs data.

 == Source SVN ==
 * svn checkout http://gd-star-rating.googlecode.com/svn/trunk/ gd-star-rating-read-only